-Air toxics are those pollutants that cause or may cause cancer or other serious health effects or adverse environmental and ecological effects.
-Air toxics include, but are not limited to, the Hazardous Air Pollutants (HAPs) specified in the Clean Air Act Amendments.
-The Clean Air Act requires the Environmental Protection Agency to develop National Emission Standards for Hazardous Pollutants to reduce overall air toxic emissions.
+Air toxics are a group of pollutants that cause or may cause cancer or other serious health effects or adverse environmental and ecological effects.
+Air toxics are also known as Hazardous Air Pollutants (HAPs) which are specified in the Clean Air Act Amendments.

 Air modeling provides computer-modeled estimates of pollutant concentrations and risks across Minnesota.
 Air modeling incorporates air pollution emissions data, facility characteristics and meteorological data to predict air pollutant concentrations.
 The MPCA uses air modeling to support air permitting, to assess health risks associated with air toxics emissions in Minnesota, and to prioritize emission reduction activities.